How to prepare for your Southeast Asia trip

 Event dresses and tuxedos are nice, in the right event, but you may not really need them in a long Southeast Asia trip.
 For most destinations in Southeast Asia, light, loose cotton clothing will be the best choice all year round.
 Most towns in the region are quite conservative (even cities), so wear clothes that cover your shoulders and legs when visiting temples, mosques, or churches.

 The time period of the year when you plan your trip will affect the packing list, so get prepare right.
 A traveler visiting Southeast Asia during the monsoon rainy season will want to bring clothes appropriate for the wet weather, while someone visiting during the summer seasons will want to pack UV-resistant clothes.

 Whatever you do, do not bring controlled drugs into Southeast Asia.
 The region has the harshest drug laws on the planet, and even stuff that’s been legalized in your neck of the woods may get you the death penalty if they catch you with your stash in Singapore’s airport.

 You can find many packing tips in our Travel Guide page.

 Travel Insurance is important

 Southeast Asia is obviously a very safe region for travel.
-However, the different culture and the hunger for adventures may make you think a little bit about the obvious travel risks and travel insurance.
+However, the different cultures and the hunger for adventures may make you think a little bit about the obvious travel risks and travel insurance.
 Many destinations are miles away from the nearest hospital or clinic.
-If something terrible happens to you so far from home, insurance can save you much-needed time and resources, as accidents, canceled flights, or property loss can cost more than you could possibly afford.
+If something terrible happens to you so far from home, insurance can save you much-needed time and resources, like accidents, canceled flights, or property loss can cost more than you could possibly afford.